luiscoco/Azure_SDK_Sample1_CreateResourceGroup/README.md

 Console.WriteLine(resourceGroup.Data.Name);
 ```

+## 4. Build and run the application

 For executing the application we run the command:

 ```
 dotnet run
 ```

+## 5. See the created Resource Group in Azure portal

 After creating a new Resource Group we see the following picture: